- Quick Start Guide

 Connect Inputs 1 & 2 of the External SoundCard to the outputs of the turntable that will be controlling Deck 1 (Left side).
 Connect Inputs 3 & 4 of the External SoundCard to the outputs of the turntable that will be controlling Deck 2 (Right side).
 The sound card’s inputs need to be set to Phono.

 Headphone and Speaker connections will be made at the appropriate places on the mixer itself.

 In the case where set-up is not obvious, consult the appropriate documentation for the turntable, sound card and/or the mixer to ensure the proper connections are made.

-Select EXTERNAL MIXER from the OUTPUT options, the Multi-Channel Soundcard to be used from the CARD options and TIMECODE from the INPUT options.
-Not all cards will be detected in the CARD options by VirtualDJ, but can still be used.
-If this is the case, use INTERNAL SOUNDCARD from the CARD Options.
+Select SEPARATE DECKS from the OUTPUT options, the Multi-Channel Soundcard to be used from the HARDWARE options and TIMECODE from the INPUT options.
+Not all cards will be detected in the HARDWARE options by VirtualDJ, but can still be used.
+If this is the case, use COMPUTER AUDIO from the HARDWARE Options.
 Once the Audio Setup is created select the multi-channel USB soundcard from the SoundCard field as well as assign the channels for all Inputs and Outputs.
 Click APPLY to save these changes.